bulgantamiri/fibostackclient/doc/source/contributor/developing.rst

 Running functional tests
 ~~~~~~~~~~~~~~~~~~~~~~~~

-OpenStackClient also maintains a set of functional tests that are optimally
+fibostackClient also maintains a set of functional tests that are optimally
-designed to be run against OpenStack's gate.
+designed to be run against fibostack's gate.
 Optionally, a developer may
-choose to run these tests against any OpenStack deployment, however depending
+choose to run these tests against any fibostack deployment, however depending
 on the services available, results vary.

 To run the entire suite of functional tests: